Part III |

 We now describe options that control those three stages.

 In fact, herd7 accepts potentially infinitely many models, as models can be given in text files in an adhoc language described in Sec.
-16. The herd7 distribution includes several such models: minimal.cat and uniproc.cat are the text file versions of the homonymous internal models, but may produce pictures that show different relations.
-The herd7 distribution also includes models for a variety of architectures and several models for the C language.
+16. The herd7 distribution includes several such models: some are generic such as minimal.cat (empty model), uniproc.cat (sc-per-location model), sc.cat, etc. The herd7 distribution also includes models for a variety of architectures and several models for the C language.
 Model files are searched according to the same rules as configuration files.
 Some architectures have a default model: arm.cat model for ARM, ppc.cat model for PPC, x86tso.cat for X86, and aarch64.cat for AArch64 (ARMv8).

 Those options intentionally omit some of the final states that herd7 would normally generate.